EthanHao/EthanHao.github.io/_posts/2017-06-12-C++ Implicity Copy Constructor.markdown

 009A1C4A  mov         byte ptr [ebp-4],2
 ```

-you can see the disassembly code with implicity or default copy constructor, they just move member variables one by one, do not to call the default copy constructor.
+you can see the disassembly code with implicit or default copy constructor, they just move member variables one by one, do not to call the default copy constructor.
 that means We do not need to push something to the stack ,and call some functions.